-- In buildings containing ornamental or inaccessible ceilings, piping and ductwork must be routed in furred wall space or exposed in the occupiable building area.
+- If new ceilings are to be installed, ensure that they do not block any light from the top of existing windows or alter the appearance of the building from the outdoors.
+Original plaster ceilings in significant spaces, such as lobbies and corridors, must be retained to the extent possible and modified only as necessary to accommodate horizontal distribution.
+Use soffits and false beams where necessary to minimize the alteration of overall ceiling heights. - In buildings containing ornamental or inaccessible ceilings, piping and ductwork must be routed in furred wall space or exposed in the occupiable building area.
 Exposed ducts must also be considered in historic industrial buildings with open plan, tall ceiling, and high window spaces suited to flexible grid/flexible density treatments. - If new vertical air distribution risers are required, they should be located adjacent to existing shafts. - Select system types, components, and placement to minimize the alteration of significant spaces.
 In previously altered spaces, design systems to allow historic surfaces, ceiling heights, and configurations to be restored.
-Reuse of HVAC system elements is permitted only with written documentation obtained from GSA Property Management by the A/E. - Retain decorative elements of historic systems where possible.
+Reuse of HVAC system elements is permitted only with written documentation obtained from GSA Facility Manager by the design team. - Retain decorative elements of historic systems where possible.
 Ornamental grilles and radiators and other decorative elements must be retained in place. - Retain and enhance the performance of the original type of system where a new one cannot be totally concealed or would adversely affect historic spaces or features.
 For example, adapt existing radiators with modern heating and cooling units, rather than adding another type of system that would require the addition of new ceilings or other non-original elements. - To the greatest extent possible, ensure that space is available to maintain and replace equipment without damaging significant features and select components that can be installed without dismantling window or door openings.
-Select temperature and humidity conditions that do not cause deterioration of building materials.
+Select temperature and humidity conditions that do not cause deterioration of building materials. - Direct replacement-in-kind of equipment that is aged out is prohibited.
+Any new equipment installation must be specifically sized for the current programmatic needs of the spaces served.